UMCUGenetics/Dx_resources/README.md

 folder **ExomeDepth**:	contains the wrapper scripts for Exomedepth CNV analysis\
 			see ExomeDepth/README.md for more information

+folder **ParseCNVQC**: contains script to make summary of CNV QC's and send mail.
+Note: this tool is not for diagnostic use!

 **/GIAB_rtgtools/compare_vcf_to_giab_truth.pl**: is used for GIAB comparisons: see GENOOM160